Introduction

 Negotiating healthcare

 This guide has been written by people who are HIV positive.
-We have taken many of these treatments and experienced some of the side effects.
+We have taken many of these treatments and experienced many of the side effects

-We also understand some of the practical frustrations of being a patient.
+We also understand some of the practical things including talking to your doctor.

-This may be because communication with your doctor is not as good as it could be.
+This might be because communication with your doctor is not as good as it could be.

 - Perhaps your doctor didn’t understand exactly how you are affected.